Last updated: June 15, 2022

 New board games and in-person fun - Go outside and play Capture the Flag.
 Play board games with your friends, Terraforming Mars.
 New sports, adventure races, engineering challenges, cardboard boat races.

 Silvopasture and permaculture - Beautiful and effective.
 Agriculture that is good for the soil.
 Graze animals, experiment with aquaculture.
 Victory gardens.

 Slow travel - Airship rides, sailing trips, horses.
 Travel for adventure and discovery, go to space and other planets.

-Industrial labs and public research - More publicly-funded researchers.
+Industrial labs and public research - More publicly-funded, non-academic researchers.
 Lots of labs to bring research into practice.
 More climate-focused industrial labs.